SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/widgets.md

 	self addChild: inputValue
 ```

-We define a little helper method `changeValueTo:` that we will expose as pubic API.
+We define a little helper method `changeValueTo:` that we will expose as pubic API for example
+to start the input with a specific value.
 Note again that we add the input value element in the composite one.

 ```